UseFedora/sagarlekar-todoable-api/README.md

 # Setup

 ```
-gem install httparty`
+gem install httparty
 gem install rspec
 ```

-Set the username and password to get the authentication token.
+Set the username and password as environment variables.
+These are used to obtain the authentication token.
 Ref http://todoable.teachable.tech/
 ```
 export username=<username>
 export passowrd=<password>